Frequently Asked Questions

 I received a letter from the Housing Authority but I misplaced it.
 I am not sure what I need to do?

 It is important to open your mail from the Housing Authority as soon as you receive it.
 Often times you are required to take certain actions by a specific date.
 You don’t want to be late and risk loosing your assistance.
 That said, the Housing Authority retains a copy of all correspondence we mail to you.
-If you misplace your annual reexamination notice or your inspection notice, call your caseworker or come into the office for assistance.
+If you misplace your annual reexamination notice or your inspection notice, call your caseworker or come into the office for assistance (Staff Directory).

 Can I let a family member or friend move-in with me?